camunda/camunda-docs-static/get-started/content/javaee6/task-form.md

 {{< img src="../img/pizza-order-process-no.png" >}}

-Open the process with the modeler plugin.
+Open the process with the modeler.
 In the properties view, set the `Condition` property of the conditional sequence flows after the exclusive gateway to `${orderBusinessLogic.getOrder(orderId).approved}` respectively `${not orderBusinessLogic.getOrder(orderId).approved}`.

 When you are done, save all resources, perform a Maven build and redeploy the process application.
 You can now approve the pizza order from the tasklist.